LancasterLiu/buddhism-translation/README.md

 # buddhist-translation
 ## introduction
 This is a data extraction based of online content using python(spider).

+And there's no restriction for usage, just remember to cite :D
 ## structure
 - ctext
   - **without en.csv** lists all the parts without english translation.